Vespertili0/HostGuestAPR/README.md

 >

 ## Overview
-The code in `/src/bcdmd` is structured more like a collection of scripts than a roboust python package, wrapping functionalities of paprika, ambertools and openmm into a simple workflow for β-CD host-guest complexes.
+The code in `/src/bcdmd` is structured more like a collection of scripts than a roboust python package, wrapping functionalities of __paprika__, __ambertools__ and __openmm__ into a simple workflow for β-CD host-guest complexes.
 As their file names imply, four key tasks are addressed:

 | file | purpose|
 |------|--------|